Legal Advice for “Contracts” — 1,678 results

 Many companies that are located outside the United States, and that are contractors and subcontractorson United States Government (USG) projects, are unaware of the legal systems and rights... more

-Written by attorney Peter Lamont, 12 months ago.
+Written by attorney Peter Lamont, about 1 year ago.

 It is important for homeowners who enter into forbearance agreements with their mortgage lender to comply with the terms of those agreements.